Is TSP a 401K?

 They're forced to keep working and working, even if they really, really want to do something else.
 And some of these people DO want to do something else.
 They badly, desperately, want to do something else.

-Our wealth and liberty strategy gives you as a veteran the opportunity to do more with your life now.
+Our private pension account strategy gives you as a veteran the opportunity to do more with your life now.
 Being active on LinkedIn, being intentional with your personal opportunities, your personal brand, and building your human capital gives you the flexibility to do things that a 401(k) pension system simply cannot do.
 If you want to talk to us about how you can leave the poverty mindset behind and move on to your next life’s mission (and create wealth while you’re doing it!) then reach out to us for a consultation today.